LogoLiftMagnetics

 100 kg Lifting Magnet Fit Checker

 Input your load and boundary conditions to get a class recommendation, confidence label, and next-step action in under one minute.
+Covers both "100 kg lifting magnet" and "100kg lifting magnet" wording.

 Default: 80 kg.
 Boundary: 10-180 kg.